Maximise midwinter work with Resene Wintergrade paints!

 Always use Resene Wintergrade stock promptly – ideally within a few days, at worst within 1 month.

+If left for longer periods, the paint will be thicker to apply and will start to cause flow issues.
 It is best to ONLY dose what will be applied over the next few days, and then to dose each pail as it is needed.

 Recommended for Resene waterborne paints.

 Resene Wintergrade Additive is more effective in lighter colours, i.e. those without high levels of tinter.
 While it will help the film forming and cure of darker shades (mid-tone and above, and coloured bases) the reaction is slower due to the higher tinter loading.

 No, however the product is different to the standard product so we recommend that you use the same product consistently on the same wall – e.g. you would use the Resene Wintergrade Additive in all one coat for one wall face.